mburakkalkan/heroku-laravel-crafter/README.md

-# heroku-laravel-crafter
+# Heroku Laravel Crafter

-Automatically creates and deploys a Laravel app to Heroku with one line of command!

-Installation: `npm install -g heroku-laravel-crafter`

-Heroku Laravel Crafter is a simple command line tool for easy creation of a Laravel project and deployment on Heroku.
+**Heroku Laravel Crafter** is a simple command line tool for easy creation of a Laravel project and deployment on Heroku.

 It automatically creates a Laravel app, then does all the jobs required for deployment to Heroku.

-Usage:
-`heroku login`
-`heroku-laravel-create <your-app-name> --region=eu --locale=tr_TR`

-Features:
+---

+:star: **Features**:
 - Always uses latest and fresh version of Laravel
 - Automatically creates the Heroku app with the name you provide
 - Adds free plan Heroku PostgreS and Heroku Redis addons